ChuckMac/tadpoles-scraper/README.md

 | %%keymd5%% | Shortened MD5 summary of the Tadpoles image key |

 ### Usage
-Requires [Node.js](https://nodejs.org/) v4+ as well as Python 2.7.x (3.x not supported).
+Requires [Node.js](https://nodejs.org/) v4+ as well as [Python 2.7.x](https://www.python.org/downloads/release/python-2716/) (3.x not supported).
 On Windows, VCBuild.exe will be required.
 If this is already installed and in the system path, you should be good.
 Otherwise, you can install the necessary files via npm in an administrative command prompt with
 ```
 npm install -g windows-build-tools
 ```

-Install the dependencies
+Then, install the package dependencies
 ```sh
 npm install -d
 ```